14 Common Questions About PectaSol Modified Citrus Pectin

 No. PectaSol MCP, while being derived from citrus, isn’t a vitamin C supplement.
 The highly purified citrus pectin is modified for easier absorption and is a type of fiber.
 It shouldn’t be confused as a source of vitamin C.

 At the most, mild stomach upset—including gas and bloating—may result when taking higher doses of MCP.
+Dietary interventions, such as the use of pectin, can help manage persistent diarrhea effectively.
 This is generally attributed to the prebiotic activity that MCP encourages, as it’s high in dietary fiber.
 Any stomach upset or loose stools usually resolve after taking the supplement for a short period of time.

 PectaSol